Colimits in 2-dimensional slices

 \begin{rem} We can actually obtain a sharper result of preservation of $2$-colimits for $\dom\:\laxslice{\E}{M}\to \E$, as we show in \prox\ref{propsharperpreservationdom}.
-Namely, we can omit the assumption that the universal oplax normal $2$-cocones for an $\F$-diagram have tight $\lambda$-components.
-Indeed, in the proof of \thex\ref{teorsemilaxFadjpreserve}, the preservation of the universal oplax normal $2$-cocone uses the assumption that the $\mu^\lambda_{A}(X)$'s are tight only to guarantee the uniqueness part of the $1$- and $2$-universal property.
-But we can prove both uniqueness results in another way, taking advantage of the simple description of the strict right semi-lax right $\F$-adjoint $U=M\x -$ of $\dom$. \end{rem}
+Namely, we can omit the assumption that the universal cartesian-marked oplax 2-cocones for an $\F$-diagram have tight $\lambda$-components.
+Indeed, in the proof of \thex\ref{teorsemilaxFadjpreserve}, the preservation of the universal marked oplax 2-cocylinder uses the assumption that the $\mu^\lambda_{A}(X)$'s are tight only to guarantee the uniqueness parts of the $1$- and $2$-universal property.
+But we can prove both uniqueness results in another way, taking advantage of the simple description of the strict right-semi-lax right $\F$-adjoint $U=M\x -$ of $\dom$. \end{rem}